jeff-hykin/universify/README.md

 1. A showcase of something that should be impossible.
 2. A surprisingly practical tool for making installers/bootstrapping scripts.

-This tool allows us to take a script, and generate a modified version of it (one file).
+This tool converts existing scripts into a universally runnable versions of themselves (one generated file).
 - That one generated file runs out-of-the-box for every major OS (Windows, MacOS, and Linux).
 No "first install curl" or "Windows users do this, Linux users do this".
 One file that runs every time everywhere.
+- That file is readable and editable (not mangled)
 - That file is able to import/use any JavaScript package because all imports are auto installed (no package json or npm install necessary)
--  That file is readable and editable (not mangled)
 - That file, even with imports, does not modify the user's environment (e.g. no side effects)

 When executed, the file auto-downloads a specific version of Deno (you pick the version) to an isolated folder, and then runs itself using that exact version of Deno.
 This makes for extremely consistent/reproducible script behavior across machines.
 To use npm packages, just import a url with the following format `import thing from "https://esm.sh/NPM_PACKAGE_NAME@VERSION"`.
 You can also import your own code directly from github `import thing from "https://esm.sh/gh/GITHUB_USERNAME/REPO@BRANCH_OR_TAG/path/to/your/code.js`.
 Not only is the import auto downloaded, its cached (courtesy of [Deno](https://deno.com/) and [Esm.sh](https://esm.sh)) which makes re-runs of the same script very fast.